liyaka/docker-registry-private-withauth/README.md

 # docker-registry-private-withauth
 Run your own docker registry with authentication

-Uses https://github.com/mkuchin/docker-registry-web - simple Web UI for Docker Registry The configuration is taken from https://github.com/mkuchin/docker-registry-web/tree/master/examples with minor updates I needed.
+Uses https://github.com/mkuchin/docker-registry-web - simple Web UI for Docker Registry.

+The configuration is taken from https://github.com/mkuchin/docker-registry-web/tree/master/examples with minor updates I needed.
 See https://github.com/mkuchin/docker-registry-web for more configuration explanations